jtmathes/Stored/README.md

+# Stored for Swift

+*or, "UserDefaults Made Easy"*

-A simple interface for UserDefaults that allows for observing and reacting to changes to the value.
+> A simple interface for UserDefaults that allows for observing and reacting to changes to the value.
 Compatible with SwiftUI.

+### The Problem
+- Writing the UserDefaults key string once, and only once, is valuable.
+  - Enums felt like a hack.
+- Out-of-sync toggles if the logic was done outside of SwiftUI
+- Access across the app.
+  - @AppStorage worked well only within the confines of the SwiftUI sphere.

+### The Solution
+- Supports Binding to SwiftUI elements.
+- Supports onChange() execution.
+- Works like it should ^TM.

 ## Import
 ```swift